This Health Insurance 101 guide will walk you through on all the basic healthcare processes, words, and facts that you need to know.

 Just like every other type of insurance, health insurance works because it involves sharing risks.
 For any specific insurer (whether it’s the government or a private insurance company), a group of people pay the insurer a certain amount every month.
 By paying the insurer, these people essentially make a decision to share the risk amongst themselves.
 Health insurance works by spreading the overall costs of care among the group of people under the insurer.
-The monthly fees collected by the insurer are pooled into a fund that is then used if for medical expenses to pay for preventative or standard care and for treatments.
+The monthly fees collected by the insurer are pooled into a fund that is then used for medical expenses to pay for preventive or standard care and for treatments.

 It’s a Financial Contract

-It’s absolutely important that you read your policy thoroughly in order to minimize your overall medical expenses in the long-run.
+It’s absolutely important that you read your policy thoroughly in order to minimize your overall medical expenses in the long run.

 Why Health Insurance Is Important to Have